ksodhi2/OCR-Plus-Plus/DEVELOPMENT.md

 April 27- Created an ImageTranscriber class that draws characters on Images

 April 28 - Created an abstract class to represent a classifier and implemented a TextBoxes model for text detection

+April 29 - Added tests for all my classes